 Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision.

 Identifies unmet needs of patients and identifies potential solutions to address these needs.

 Demonstrates an understanding of the roles of the multidisciplinary team.

-2. Teaching & Learning Maintains competency to practice through identification of learning needs and Continuing Competency (CPD) activities.
-This should comply with professional registration requirements.
+2. Teaching & Learning

+Maintains competency to practice through identification of learning needs and Continuing Professional Development (CPD) activities.
+This should comply with New Zealand Speech-language Therapists Association (NZSTA) continuing professional development requirements.

 Contributes to training within the team/service.

 Supervises, educates and assesses the performance of speech-language therapy students.

-Provides interdisciplinary education in direct clinical area, or discipline specific teaching across teams.
+Deliverables / Outcomes Key Accountability Provides interdisciplinary education in direct clinical area, or discipline specific teaching across teams.
 Demonstrates the ability to critically evaluate research and apply to practice.
 Maintains an awareness of current developments in the clinical areas being worked in and make recommendations to changes in practice.
-Be involved in the induction and training of newly appointed staff as required.
+Involved in the induction and training of newly appointed staff as required.
 Completes mandatory training as applicable for the role.
+Participates in an annual performance review and associated clinical assurance activities.
 Participates in regular professional supervision in line with the organisations requirements and/or professional body.
 Provides mentoring and clinical support and / or professional supervision where required.
-3. Leadership & Management Attends and contributes to relevant department, clinical and team meetings, leading and facilitating such meetings as requested.
-Assists team leaders and professional leaders in clinical assurance activities of speech-language therapy staff as requested.
+Attends and contributes to relevant department, clinical and team meetings, leading 3.
+Leadership & Management and facilitating such meetings as requested.
+Assists team leaders and professional leaders in clinical assurance activities of speechlanguage therapy staff as requested.
 Directs and delegates work to allied health assistants and support staff as required in the role, ensuring that delegated tasks, documentation and communication is carried out.
-4. Service Improvement and Research Broadens research and development skills through participation in local audit and research projects as identified by team leaders, professional leaders or Advanced or Expert AH professionals.
+Service Improvement and Broadens research and development skills through participation in local audit and Research research projects as identified by team leaders, professional leaders or Advanced or Expert AH professionals.
 Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
 This may include care pathways / treatment protocols, standards of practice etc. Develops and /or participates in regional / sub regional professional networks as appropriate to area of work.